sidetrackedmind/project-environments/README.md

 2. navigate to the cloned repo
 3. `docker build Dockerfile`

 *note - as I update this repo, I'm hoping to have multiple Dockerfiles and requirements.txt files for specific projects.
-The Dockerfile in the repo is for geospatial data packages, originally created by Geoff Boeing <boeing@usc.edu>
+The Dockerfile in the repo is for geospatial data packages, originally created by Geoff Boeing